Sublinear Regret for a Class of Continuous-Time Linear-Quadratic Reinforcement Learning Problems

 \section{Introduction}

-Linear--quadratic (LQ) control, in which the system dynamics are linear in the state and control variables while the reward is quadratic in them, takes up a center stage in classical model-based control theory when the model parameters are assumed to be given and known.
+Linear--quadratic (LQ) control, where the system dynamics are linear in the state and control variables while the rewards are quadratic in them, takes up a center stage in classical model-based control theory when the model parameters are assumed to be given and known.
 The reason is twofold: LQ control can be solved explicitly and elegantly, and it can be used to approximate more complicated nonlinear control problems.
 Detailed theoretical accounts in the continuous-time setting can be found in \cite{anderson2007optimal} for deterministic control (i.e., dynamics are described by ordinary differential equations) and in \cite{YZbook} for stochastic control (i.e., dynamics are governed by stochastic differential equations).

 Many real-world applications often present themselves with partially known or entirely unknown environments.
 Specifically in the LQ context, one may know that a problem is {\it structurally} LQ, namely the system responds linearly to state and control whereas the reward is quadratic (e.g. a variance is involved) in these variables, yet {\it without knowing some or any of the model parameters}.
 The so-called plug-in method has been traditionally used to solve such a problem, namely, one first estimates the model parameters based on observed data and then plugs in the estimated parameters and applies the classical optimal control theory to derive the solutions.
-Such an approach is essentially still {\it model-based} because it takes learning the model as its core mission.
+Such an approach is {\it model-based/-driven} because it takes learning the model as its core mission.
 It is well known, however, that the plug-in method has significant drawbacks, especially in that optimal controls are typically very sensitive to the model parameters, yet estimating some of the parameters accurately when data are limited is a daunting, sometimes impossible, task (e.g., the return rate of a stock \citep{merton1980estimating, luenberger1998investment}).